eshusingh/dice-roll-app/README.md

 ## ESHMEETA SINGH

-##ROLL THE DICE TO GET YOUR LUCK NUMBER!!
+ROLL THE DICE TO GET YOUR LUCKY NUMBER!!

 Time spent: **2** hours spent in total